tweag/python-monorepo-example/2019-01-20-types-got-you.md

 Developing in Haskell is hard because it's easy to take a wrong turn that may be fatal.
 When writing this I rely on experience as a consultant, but experience of single person may be not convincing.
-Yet, I hear similar complaints from other engineers at [Tweag][tweag], which has become the largest consulting company in the Haskell world.
+Yet, I hear similar complaints from other engineers at [Tweag][tweag], which has become one of the larger consulting companies in the Haskell world.
 It looks like the issue is real and very common.

 Unfortunately, the problem is not limited to code in the language itself.
 There seems to be a trend for disregarding common engineering practices,